SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 - Grant permissions to allow users read-only access to certain items and attributes in a table or a secondary index.
 - Grant permissions to allow users write-only access to certain attributes in a table, based upon the identity of that user.
+19. Using Amazon DynamoDB global tables, you can replicate your table data across AWS Regions\.
+It is important that the replica tables and secondary indexes in your global table have identical write capacity settings to ensure proper replication of data\.
+### Requirements for Adding a New Replica Table

+If you want to add a new replica table to a global table, each of the following conditions must be true:
++ The table must have the same partition key as all of the other replicas\.
++ The table must have the same write capacity management settings specified\.
++ The table must have the same name as all of the other replicas\.
++ The table must have DynamoDB Streams enabled, with the stream containing both the new and the old images of the item\.
++ None of the new or existing replica tables in the global table can contain any data\.

+ If global secondary indexes are specified, then the following conditions must also be met:
++  The global secondary indexes must have the same name\.
++  The global secondary indexes must have the same partition key and sort key \(if present\)\.

 ## Elastic MapReduce: